Personal Accident Insurance for the Scouts

 What am I covered for?*

-Cover is also provided for medical expenses as a result of an accident and cover for up to two relatives or friends who, on medical advice, are required to travel to and remain with the member or insured helper if they are hospitalised away from home.
+Cover is also provided for medical expenses as a result of an accident and cover for up to two relatives or friends who, on medical advice, are required to travel to and remain with you if you're hospitalised away from home.

-For the full terms, conditions and exclusions for members of The Scout Association, please contact us.
+* subject to policy terms and conditions.
+For the full terms, conditions and exclusions, please contact us.

 Non-member helpers and supporters